 - aged 18 or over

 - a UK resident for tax purposes

 Before you invest your money, it's important to invest some time into learning the basics and understanding the risks.
-You might want to consider getting personalised investment advice.
+Our new to investing page is a great place to start.

 A stocks & shares ISA should be seen as a medium to long-term commitment, meaning you should be prepared to invest for at least 5 years.
 The value of any investment can fall, as well as rise, so there's always a risk that you may get back less than what you invest.